-In a couple different places, I've heard that what you loved at ten years old, you probably love even as an adult.
-Well, some of the things you loved at ten, anyway.
+I've heard that what you loved at ten years old, you probably love even as an adult.
+Well, some of the things, anyway.

 Now, before you say, "Phooey!", think about it.
 I found this to be true for me.

 At ten, I liked to write.
 I started writing a book, one about three animal pals lost in the forest.
 I got to page 6 and quit, but hey!
-I've always remembered the dreaminess I had of becoming an author.
-And well, you can probably guess that I still like to write, even though I took a whole bunch of years off, like the ones between 25 and 45 (though I've always written letters).
+And well, you can probably guess that I still like to write, even though I took a bunch of years off, like the ones between 25 and 45 (though I've always written letters and poems).

-At ten, I loved to visit junk shops with my parents.
-I still love to do that, except now I go with my husband.
+At ten, I enjoyed visiting junk shops with my parents and as all my readers know, I still love to do that, except now I shop with Tom.

 At ten, I was enchanted at those above-mentioned junk shops anytime I'd see advertisement art with Victorian women.
-I am still enchanted with those.
+Oh, that art still thrills me.

-At ten, I loved shows like Leave it to Beaver and I Love Lucy and Davey and Goliath (anyone remember that one?).
-I still love them.
+At ten, I loved shows like Leave it to Beaver, I Love Lucy and Davey and Goliath (anyone remember that one?).
+I still enjoy them.

-At ten, I loved sitting outside and looking at trees and clouds and dreaming away the hours.
+At ten, I loved sitting outside, gazing at trees, cloud formations and dreaming away the hours.
 I still do.

-At ten, I felt like Jesus ran around everywhere with me.
-These past few years, I've been getting that back, also.
-And maybe that's partly why I feel so much more rejuvenated than I used to...
+At ten, I felt like Jesus ran around everywhere with me and these past years, that's been returning, also.
+And maybe that's partly why I feel so much more rejuvenated than I used to.

-Anyway, I just thought I'd share the "what did you love at 10?" thing...
-It made me think... it is still making me think... it is still changing my whole outlook on Life.
-Maybe we are our most real at ten... maybe that's right before we are talked out of being real, so ten becomes both a hello and a good-bye.
-I'm not sure...
-I'm only guessing...
+Anyway, I just thought I'd share the "what did you love at 10?" thing.
+It is still making me think, still changing my outlook on Life.
+Maybe we are our most real at ten, perhaps that's right before we're talked out of being real, so ten becomes both a hello and a good-bye.

 What did you love at 10 that you still love now?